Separating myth from reality about reverse mortgages

 A regular, “forward” mortgage, like a 30-year fixed-rate loan or a shorter-term home equity loan, is fairly easy to understand.
 A borrower takes out a loan backed by the value of the home or the built-up equity, and makes regular payments over a fixed period until the loan is paid off.
 This is a pretty simple idea.

-A reverse mortgage, which is also known as a home equity conversion mortgage (HECM), runs in the opposite direction, and it takes a bit of work to puzzle them out.
+A reverse mortgage, also known as a home equity conversion mortgage (HECM), runs in the opposite direction, and it takes a bit of work to puzzle out.
 Reverse mortgages were invented so that older Americans, 62 or older, could tap the equity in their homes to supplement their retirement income and live in their homes for the rest of their lives.

 Reverse mortgage basics

 Reverse mortgages are loans.
 Borrowers are charged financing fees and interest, but that’s where the similarities with the forward loan end.

 The borrower and surviving spouse typically make no payments as the initial fees are commonly taken out of the loan.
 The borrowers are then paid the proceeds of the loan over time or in a lump sum.

 The loan amount is determined by the amount of equity that has accumulated in the home, and the age of the borrower.